FORD EDGE Reliability by Year

 New Car Assessment ProgramNCAP crash tests measure how well a vehicle protects occupants in controlled frontal crash, side crash, and rollover scenarios.
 Stars are awarded per category (5 = safest).
 These laboratory results are independent of owner complaints and are performed by NHTSA engineers on new production vehicles.

-- Engine complaints total 1224, the highest among all components.
+- Engine complaints total 1,249, the highest of any component.

 - Verify all open recalls at nhtsa.gov/recalls.

-- Request service records for engine and power train repairs.
+- Request service records for engine and transmission repairs.

-- Have a mechanic inspect the vehicle, focusing on engine and transmission.
+- Have a mechanic inspect engine cooling and brake systems.

 π NHTSA Safety Recalls